googlearchive/androidpay-quickstart/README.md

   * Android Support Repository version 15

 ## Generating a Public/Private Key Pair
-In order to run this sample with the 'direct integration' model (as opposed to using Stripe as a payment processor) you will need to generate a public/private key pair and put the base64-encoded public key into the resources directory.
+In order to run this sample with the 'direct integration' model (as opposed to a processor gateway token) you will need to generate a public/private key pair and put the base64-encoded public key into the resources directory.

 In order to generate a suitable key, execute the provided `genkey.sh` script.
 You should see